 Register and framework

-Depending on the type of DMD, it is assigned to one of two registers, both of which were newly created with the introduction of the PECAN procedure.
+Depending on the type of DMD, it is assigned to one of two registers.

 • LATM includes all digital medical devices whose main component is the monitoring of health data.
 This is a key difference to the German DiGA, which excludes (tele)monitoring and data collection/processing as the primary purpose of the app.

-• LPPR is the list of all approved DMDs for therapeutic purposes, comparable to the current German DiGA directory.
+• LPPR is the list of all reimbursed medical devices for therapeutic purposes.

-The division into two different registers is a central difference to the German model, which has only one central register for all DiGA.
+The division into two different registers is a key difference to the German model, which has only one central register specifically for all DiGAs.

 Excursus: